- Media contact

 Thomas Eder’s research focuses on Eurasian geopolitics, EU-China relations and transnational security, and the international legal order.
-Prior to joining MERICS, he analysed Sino-Russian relations and Chinese energy security, as well as China’s relations with international courts and tribunals.
+Prior to joining MERICS, he analyzed Sino-Russian relations and Chinese energy security, as well as China’s relations with international courts and tribunals.
 While he studied for his PhD in international law, he worked as a Research Associate at the Universities of Vienna and Hong Kong and a guest scholar at New York University.
 He also gained professional experience as a Junior Officer at the Austrian Foreign Ministry.

 China's Global Law Enforcement Drive: the need for a European response, MERICS China Monitor No. 36, January 18, 2017. (with Bertram Lang, Moritz Rudolf)